mattdesl/tweenr/README.md

 - `eases` can be specified to provide a new set of easing functions, defaults to [the eases module](https://www.npmjs.org/package/eases)
 - `defaultEase` the default easing function, or a string to use as a lookup into the `eases` object. defaults to a linear function

+#### `tween = tweenr.to(tween)`

+If only one argument is given, this method pushes a new tween onto the stack, returning that tween for chaining.
+Same as `tweenr.push(tween)`.

 #### `tween = tweenr.to(element, opt)`

+A convenience version of `to()` which handles the most common case: object tweening.
+If the second argument, `opt` is truthy and an object, this method creates a new [object tween](https://www.npmjs.org/package/tween-objects) and pushes it onto the stack.

-Tweens the `element`, which can be an array of objects, or a single object. `opt` can be the following:
+The tween modifies `element`, which can be an array of objects, or a single object. `opt` can be the following:

-- `delay` in seconds, default 0
+- `delay` in time units, default 0
-- `duration` in seconds, default 0
+- `duration` in time units, default 0
-- `ease` the easing function, [see here](https://www.npmjs.org/package/eases) -- defaults to `tweenr.defaultEase` or linear
+- `ease` is a string (lookup for the `eases` passed at constructor) or an [ease function](https://www.npmjs.org/package/eases), defaults to `tweenr.defaultEase`

 Any other properties to `opt` will be tweened if *they are consistent with `element`* and also if they are a `number` or [an array](https://www.npmjs.org/package/an-array).

 ```js
 var elements = [